Daniel-Andarge/aws-serverless-app/README.md

 ### Functionality
 The application will allow users to perform the following operations on TODO items:

-- Create TODO items
+- Create Task items
-- Retrieve TODO items
+- Retrieve Task items
-- Update TODO items
+- Update Task items
-- Delete TODO items
+- Delete Task items
-- Optionally attach images to TODO items
+- Optionally attach images to Task items

-Each user will have access only to the TODO items they have created.
+Each user will have access only to the Task items they have created.

 ### Database
-The application uses an AWS DynamoDB table to store the TODO items.
+The application uses an AWS DynamoDB table to store the Task items.

 ### Deployment
 The Serverless framework is used to manage and deploy the various AWS resources required for the application, including: